UrQuan3/SNEStoCDi/README.md

 SNEStoCDi is an Arduino-based project that allows to use a Nintendo SNES (Super NES) / SFC (Super Famicom) gamepad on a Philips CDi player / game console.
 SNEStoCDi requires no more electronic than the Arduino itself.
 It's a pretty easy project for anyone with basic knowledge about Arduino and soldering.

+Backported lost-send fix from GenesisToCDi.
+While the original would stop sending data when assertRTS was false, it would still save all the padbyteX values as if they had been sent.
+The CD-i has the odd habbit of interrupting a send, and asking again later.  --Brian Harrison

 SNEStoCDi is released under Creative Common CC-BY 4.0 licence : http://creativecommons.org/licenses/by/4.0/legalcode